The Thumb: Rail

 Area Amtrak stations are in Lapeer, Port Huron, and Flint.
 Local railroads are the Grand Trunk Western Railroad, CSX Transportation, Canadian National Railway, and the Huron and Eastern Railway.
 Pere Marquette Railway was a railroad that had lines throughout the Thumb; its lines are now either abandoned or in use by CSX, or Huron and Eastern.

 Major railroad centers are Vassar, Bad Axe and Port Huron.

+Transit

+Blue Water Area Transit serves the city of Port Huron and surrounding areas.

 Airports

 The only international airport in the Thumb is St. Clair County International Airport about 6 mi outside Port Huron.
 City airports include: Caro Municipal, Dupont-Lapeer Airport, Huron County Memorial Airport, Marine City Airport, Marlette Municipal, Sandusky City, and Yale Airport.
-Scheduled airline service is available from MBS International Airport in Freeland, Michigan and Flint Bishop International Airport.
+Scheduled airline service is available from MBS International Airport in Freeland and Flint Bishop International Airport.
 While neither of these airports is in the Thumb, both are relatively close by.

 Area codes

-Area code 989 covers about half of the Thumb: Huron, Tuscola, and far northern Sanilac County (and the Marlette, Michigan area).
-The Thumb's other half is covered by area code 810, which takes in most of Sanilac, Lapeer, Genesee and Saint Clair Counties.
+Area code 989 covers about half of the Thumb: Huron, Tuscola, and far northern Sanilac County (and the Marlette area).
+The Thumb's other half is covered by area code 810, which takes in most of Sanilac, Lapeer, Genesee and Saint Clair counties.
 All of Macomb County is served by area code 586, as is a small part of south-western Saint Clair County.